MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 To help your users take advantage of the benefits of Microsoft Search in Bing, we’re making an extension available for the Google Chrome web browser.
 This optional extension will be available only in specific [locations](#which-locations-will-receive-the-microsoft-search-in-bing-extension) for domain-joined devices running Windows.
 If you decide to deploy this extension, it sets Bing as the default search engine for Google Chrome and provides easier access to Microsoft Search capabilities.
 If Bing is already the default search engine, the extension doesn't get installed.
 Even after the extension is installed, a simple [On/Off](#change-whether-bing-is-the-default-search-engine-for-google-chrome) toggle easily allows your users to stop using Bing as the default search engine.

 Deployment of this optional extension relies on a background service, which we’re making available with Microsoft 365 Apps for enterprise (previously named Office 365 ProPlus).
 Even with the background service installed, you have control over the deployment of the extension.
-For example, the extension won’t get installed on devices in your organization unless you opt in by selecting a specific setting in the Microsoft Search section of the Microsoft 365 admin center.
+For example, the extension won’t get installed on devices in your organization unless you opt in.
+You can opt in by selecting a specific setting in the Microsoft Search section of the Microsoft 365 admin center.
 For more information, see [How does the Microsoft Search in Bing extension for Google Chrome get installed?](#how-does-the-microsoft-search-in-bing-extension-for-google-chrome-get-installed)

 This extension is expected to be available gradually starting with Version 2005 of Microsoft 365 Apps for enterprise, for both new installations and for updates to existing installations.
 For more information about the schedule, [review this table](#which-versions-of-microsoft-365-apps-for-enterprise-include-the-background-service-for-microsoft-search-in-bing).